tapis-project/flaskbase/README.md

       7. `g.x_tapis_tenant` - the value of the `X-Tapis-Tenant` header.
       8. `g.x_tapis_user` - the value of hte `X-Tapis-User` header.

-This function raises the followint exceptions:
+This function raises the following exceptions:
   1. `common.errors.NoTokenError` - if no token was found.
   2. `common.errors.AuthenticationError` - the token was invalid.